zoadrazorro/Zoadra_GWT_Engine/ARCHITECTURE.md

-# ETHICA UNIVERSALIS - SYSTEM ARCHITECTURE
+# DUAL ETHICA SYNTHESIS - SYSTEM ARCHITECTURE

-## 🌌 Overview
+## 🌌🌟 Overview

+A dual philosophical synthesis system that generates **120,000+ words** of geometric proofs:

+**🌌 ETHICA UNIVERSALIS** - Unified theory of Being, Life, and Everything (60,000 words) **🌟 ETHICA LUMINA** - Spiritual successor to Ethica Metaluminous, focused on Metaluminosity and Light-Consciousness (60,000 words)

-A unified philosophical synthesis system that generates 60,000+ word geometric proofs integrating 2,500 years of philosophical wisdom through five-source synthesis with consciousness as the integrative glue.
+Both run in parallel on opposite GPUs, integrating 2,500 years of philosophical wisdom through five-source synthesis with consciousness as the integrative glue.

 ## 📊 Architecture Diagram